NaoCoding/HandChromeDino/README.md

 * Control Dino Game With Your Hand!
 * An example of controling your pc with Mediapipe hand estimation
 * Feel free to rebuild the application
+* High School Project at the End of the Semester

 ## Require Python Packages
 * PyAutoGUI